gaelrenoux/scaberry/README.md

-# scAlberto
+# Scaberry fields forever

-Secondary constructors does not stop the @scaffield annotation from working, but it makes it marked as a compilation error in IntelliJ (not confirmed with other IDEs).
+Secondary constructors does not stop the @scaberry annotation from working, but it makes it marked as a compilation error in IntelliJ (not confirmed with other IDEs).